jordiolivares/scio-sparql/README.md

 In economic terms this means that some queries might have a larger shuffle cost than a compute cost.
 In particular this is true of Cloud Dataflow using its Dataflow Shuffle service.

-One improvement that could be made would be to